CATCH: Channel-Aware multivariate Time Series Anomaly Detection via Frequency Patching: CATCH

-In the Forward Module, we first apply the Instance Normalization~\cite{ulyanov2016instance} to unify the distribution of training and testing data.
-To model time series in both time and frequency domains, we then utilize the efficient FFT~\citep{rfft} to transform time series into orthogonal trigonometric signals in the frequency domain, where we keep both the real and imaginary~(imag) parts through $\mathrm{X}^R, \mathrm{X}^I = \text{FFT}(\mathrm{X})$ for maximum information retention, where $\mathrm{X}, \mathrm{X}^R, \mathrm{X}^I \in \mathbb{R}^{N \times T}$.
-Additionally, to capture fine-grained details in different frequency bands, we apply the patching operation in the frequency domain, the process is formalized as follows:
+The \textit{Instance Norm Layer} is firstly to mitigate the distributional shifts between the training and testing data caused by varying statistical properties, enhancing the model's generalization in reconstructing the testing data.
+Then, the \textit{FFT\&Patching Layer} is to perform fine-grained modeling in each frequency band~(patch).
+Specifically, we utilize the efficient FFT~\citep{rfft} to transform time series into orthogonal trigonometric signals in the frequency domain, where we keep both the real and imaginary parts through $\mathrm{X}^R, \mathrm{X}^I = \text{FFT}(\mathrm{X})$ for maximum information retention, where $\mathrm{X}, \mathrm{X}^R, \mathrm{X}^I \in \mathbb{R}^{N \times T}$.
+Next, we apply the frequency patching operation to create fine-grained frequency bands~(patches), which can be formalized as follows.